 The streaming bug, the tool calling trap, and the context window lie.
-Real fixes from 50+ GitHub issues.
+Real fixes from community GitHub issues.

-There are five distinct ways it fails.
-Each one has a different fix.
-And one of them is a fundamental architectural limitation that no config change will solve.
+The model worked in the terminal.
+OpenClaw didn't see it.
+If that's where you are, you're hitting one of five distinct failure modes, each with a different fix.
+One of them is a fundamental architectural limitation that no config change will solve.

 The #1 failure: Tool calling silently breaks with streaming